rolyantrauts/bcresnet/README.md

 C. CalibrationTo know how to convert that float to an int, the esp-ppq tool runs a calibration step during export.
 It feeds thousands of f32 samples through the model to see the min/max values.
 It needs the input to be f32 so it can calculate that scale factor precisely.

 ARM (Raspberry Pi/Mobile)
 Why f32?
 Hardware Maturity: NEON FPUs are blazing fast and software libraries (BLAS) are fully optimized for f32 vectors.
-ESP32-S3 (esp-dl)
 Why not int8?
 Instruction Gaps: Without sdot instructions, int8 can be slower due to casting overhead.
 ESP32-S3 (esp-dl)
 Precision Handoff: Audio features are naturally floats.
 The framework handles the "Float $\to$ Int" conversion internally to preserve accuracy.